CharlesRh/secular-buddhism/eightfold-path/4-right-action/04-ethical-consumption.md

 ### From Mindless to Mindful Consumption

 Beyond specific purchasing decisions, ethical consumption involves a fundamental shift in our relationship with acquiring and owning.
-Our consumer culture deliberately creates **artificial desires** through advertising that manufactures discontent with what we have, planned obsolescence that renders functioning items "outdated," status competition that attaches identity to ownership, and convenience culture that devalues skill, patience, and self-reliance.
+Our consumer culture deliberately creates **artificial desires** through:

+- Advertising that manufactures discontent with what we have
+- Planned obsolescence that renders functioning items "outdated"
+- Status competition that attaches identity to ownership
+- Convenience culture that devalues skill, patience, and self-reliance

 The Buddhist principle of **contentment** (*santutthi*) offers a powerful alternative.
 We can find satisfaction in sufficiency rather than excess, distinguish between genuine needs and conditioned wants, derive well-being from relationships, creativity, and purpose rather than acquisition, and experience the freedom that comes with wanting less.